Undergraduate Research FAQ

 Yes, you may still apply if you’re graduating in December.
 This means that the time you have to write your senior thesis will be shortened considerably, and we suggest that you begin your research during the summer.
 You may even want to apply for the SURF program over the summer to begin your research, which some students have done in the past to get a head start on their literature review and data collection.

-By completing the Senior Honors Thesis application.
+By completing the application on the Senior Honors Thesis page.
 In the application, you’ll be asked to provide a summary of your proposed research project including information about your research questions, methodology, faculty advisor, and more.

 The application deadline for senior thesis is in mid-April.
 We realize some students may need more time to solidify their research project and find a faculty advisor.
 We will work with you if you need an extension and ask that you let us know your intentions as soon as possible for planning purposes.